-- Roll out of Bike Share program on campus, partnering with Right Bike to offer bicycles for hire.
+- Roll out of Bike Share program on campus, partnering with both Right Bike and Velogo to offer bicycles for hire.

 - Expansion of car share programs on campus, with Carleton offering VirtuCar, StudentCarShare and Zip Car programs on campus.

-- Electric Vehicle (EV) charging station installed, allowing EV users to charge cars on campus (October 2015).
+- Electric Vehicle (EV) charging stations installed, allowing EV users to charge cars on campus.

 Energy and Greenhouse Gas Emissions

 Many of our buildings are being used as ‘living labs’ to enable new building automation technologies to be piloted for future application on the campus.

 - Meet target for Energy Reduction of 2.5%.

 - In 2014 Carleton used a total of 88,748 MWh and reduced consumption by 2,294 MWh (2.6%) through program initiatives.

 - Energy Master Plan published (January 2015).
 The plan outlines Carleton’s goals and objectives for managing, conserving and reducing energy consumption, alongisde costs and estimated savings for proposed measures.

 - Energy Master Plan submitted as requirement of Ontario Regulation 397/11.